Understanding the Regions in Tonga(c) tongapocketguide.com

 Vava’u

 A tightly compact island group north of Ha’apai, Vava’u is Tonga’s second-most developed island group.
-The group of 50 islands consists of the main island of Vava’u, connected to various different islands by causeways, as well as an array of stunning outer islands.
-Islands varying from sandy-shore coconut palm-swaying landscapes to rugged cliffs hiding various caves.
+The group of 50 islands consists of the main island of Vava’u, which is connected to four different islands by causeways, as well as an array of stunning outer islands.
+Islands vary from sandy-shore coconut palm-swaying landscapes to rugged cliffs hiding various caves.

 For more information on Vava’u, see The Complete Guide to Vava’u.